 Manager Responsibilities in Food Safety

 In addition to making sure every member of your staff is properly trained, as a manager you are responsible for creating and maintaining a culture of food safety in your restaurant.
 This goes beyond making sure all your employees pass the minimum training standards.
+You can use a learning management system to keep track of your employees and their training, to make sure everyone knows what they need to know.
 Remember, foodborne illnesses are preventable when the proper steps are taken.
-Here’s what you can do to:
+Here’s what you can do:

 Online Training to Prevent Foodborne Illness